hasnae21/FormationStageSAT/README_learn.md

       __export class AppRoutingModule { }__
 • Import the module in the AppModule file

-- We can configure routes to redirect route for various paths Path
+- We can configure routes to redirect route for various paths :
-            Component
-            redirect To
-            Children
-            Outlet
-            pathMatch
+    Path, Component, redirect To, Children, Outlet, pathMatch

 # Component Routes - Configuring Routes
 Create a Routes Array in App Routing module